 Using succulents to improve indoor air quality

-Indoor air is actually 2-5 times as contaminated as outdoor air, and of course, indoor air is much more stagnant.
-Substances such as chemical-based cleaners, air fresheners, and detergents can pollute indoor air and contribute to poor health over the long term.
+Indoor air is actually 2-5 times as contaminated as outdoor air: substances such as chemical-based cleaners & air fresheners along with furniture and finishings coated with glues, paints and fire-retardants can pollute indoor air and contribute to poor health over the long term.

-Succulents love sunshine and dry soil, so don't overwater.
+Succulents love sunshine and dry soil, so don't over-water.
 Some suggest that you only water when the plants look like they're about to shrivel.

 I’ve created a few plant and succulent displays in my homes over the years.
 I just love them.